New report underscores conditions that made Prince George’s vulnerable to covid-19

 But the chronic health conditions that can make covid-19 especially dangerous, including heart disease, hypertension and diabetes, are prevalent throughout the county, according to the report.
 Black and Hispanic residents reported higher rates of hypertension and diabetes than White residents.

-And Black residents are more likely to use hospital emergency rooms for treatment of non-urgent issues including heart disease, diabetes and hypertension, which the report’s authors described as an inefficient use of resources that shows the difficulty residents face navigating the primary-care system.
+And Black residents are more likely to use hospital emergency rooms for the treatment of non-urgent issues including heart disease, diabetes and hypertension, which the report’s authors described as an inefficient use of resources that shows the difficulty residents face navigating the primary-care system.